 Open Until Filled: Yes

-Special Instructions: Preference will be given to applications received by Tuesday, September 22, 2020.
+Special Instructions: Review of applications will begin on April 4, 2021.
+Priority consideration will be given to applications received by that date.

 Background Check: Applicants who are selected as final possible candidates must be able to pass a criminal background check.

 Since 1889, the University of Idaho has provided motivated students with a transformative higher education experience that prepares them to solve real-world problems and achieve success in their lives and careers.
 Beginning with our beautiful residential campus in Moscow, the university’s reach extends throughout Idaho, serving over 12,000 students with educational centers in Coeur d’Alene, Boise and Idaho Falls, a research and extension center in Twin Falls, plus Extension offices in 42 counties.
 One of the nation’s land-grant research universities, U of I is a noted national leader in student-centered learning and interdisciplinary research that promotes public service.
 Our work serves businesses and communities, advancing the pursuit of diversity, citizenship and global outreach.